 At Mill School and Technology Academy, staff, parents, and community work as a team to create an educationally rich environment that celebrates our diversity, promotes character development, and nurtures a passion for life-long learning.
 Academic standards and high expectations form the foundation for quality instruction that continues to increase student achievement.
 We relentlessly teach our students to become educated, responsible, productive members of society.

 Mill School and Technology Academy is a beautiful school, nestled up against the hills.
 The small, friendly, community atmosphere is immediately apparent: trees, flowers, a tile mural and painted murals.
-A K-5 school, the 370 students are known as The Mustangs.
-Every Tuesday, students and staff wear college shirts emphasizing Mill’s philosophy for every student, “I’m Going to College.”
+A TK-5 school, the 460 students are known as The Mustangs.
+Every Tuesday, students and staff wear college shirts emphasizing MSTA's philosophy for every student, “I’m Going to College.”
 The courtyard proudly waves the banner flags of universities from around the country.

 The Wonder of Reading Library is a reflection of the school’s commitment to literacy and the love of reading.
 Students participate in a school-wide reading incentive program that includes the computer based comprehension program, Reading Counts.
 The Parent Teacher Corporation (PTC) provides funding for Art Masters, a program that provides six art lessons teaching the history and style of six different artists a year.
-When funding allows, each class has the opportunity to go on a fieldtrip to enrich their academic program.
+When funding allows, each class has the opportunity to go on a field-trip to enrich their academic program.
 Parents regularly volunteer their time to support the instructional program.
 Students have the opportunity to participate in after school drama, chorus and yearbook.
-Lessons in Character and Peaceful Playgrounds provide the tools to create and maintain a safe learning environment.
+Positive Behavior Interventions and Supports (PBIS) is used as a framework to provide the tools to create and maintain a safe learning environment.
 Providing a well-balanced curriculum, Mill School and Technology Academy is a great place to learn.